Wilhite27/-Team-Profile-Generator/README.md

 SO THAT I have quick access to their emails and GitHub profiles

 ## Acceptance Criteria
-GIVEN a command-line application that accepts user input WHEN I am prompted for my team members and their information THEN an HTML file is generated that displays a nicely formatted team roster based on user input WHEN I click on an email address in the HTML
+GIVEN a command-line application that accepts user input <br>
+WHEN I am prompted for my team members and their information THEN an HTML file is generated that displays a nicely formatted team roster based on user input WHEN I click on an email address in the HTML